crashinvaders/gdx-vfx/README.md

 In order to activate them for a GWT module, a specific method should be called prior any library usage.

 #### A. GWT jar dependency
-`gdx-vfx-gwt.jar` should be added as a dependecy to the respectful GWT module.
+`gdx-vfx-gwt.jar` should be added as a dependency to the respectful GWT module.

 #### B. Activate GWT specific library code
 Call `GwtGLExtCalls.initialize();` prior any library usage.
 The code best to be placed in a GWT module launcher class (the one that extends `GwtApplication`).